 Overall, the free version can give you much of what the premium has, with just a few inconveniences.
 But if you want the upgrade, you can get it at a reasonable price.

 Drops has “sibling” apps that are also educational but targeted at different users.

-Droplets is targeted at kids who are roughly seven to 17 years old.
+Droplets is targeted at kids who are roughly eight to 17 years old.

 Pros of Drops